attacking-PLMs-C/attacking-PLMs-C/README.md

 cd ./switch_trans
-python switch_trans.py # labeling a code snippet as "1" if it is transformed or "0" if it is not python tokenization.py python codebert.py --train_eval prob --layer 1  # asess the ability of the 1 layer
+python switch_trans.py # labeling a code snippet as "1" if it is transformed or "0" if it is not python tokenization.py python codebert.py --train_eval prob --layer 1  # asessing the ability of the 1 layer
 ```

 # Answer to RQ2